tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper.md

 - Credits are capped by the six-cycle limit and do not recur beyond that point

 ---
+### C.4.4 Referral Credits as Promotional Fee Offsets

+Any referral credits described in this appendix are accounted for as promotional or marketing expense offsets derived from protocol fees.
+They do not represent commissions, revenue sharing, or compensation for services rendered.

+Referral credits:
+- Are sourced exclusively from protocol fees after settlement
+- Do not reduce or transfer any portion of a referred user’s principal or net outcome
+- Do not create ongoing compensation relationships
+- Expire automatically after the defined eligibility period

+The referral program does not establish agency, employment, or representative relationships between participants and the system operator.

+---

 ## C.5 Non-Financial Nature of Referral Credits